Make sure you know how to stop spam texts on iPhone if you’re fed up with receiving constant random and highly suspect text messages.

 Read on to see detailed instructions for each step.

-2. Scroll down to Message Filtering and tap the Filter Unknown Senders toggle to the on position.
+Scroll down to Message Filtering and toggle on Filter Unknown Senders.

 Select Unknown Senders to see messages from unknown numbers — this will also include messages from companies, including banks, so ensure you check this section if you're expecting an important SMS message (like a verification code).
 Select All Messages to see everything.